wesleytodd/shared-context/README.md

 	// The variable which is set on `res.locals`
 	// localsVar: 'context',

-	// Set globals that are included in every request
+	// Set globals that are included in every request,
+	// even front-end page changes with a FE router like nighthawk
+	// globalsVar: '__$globals',
 	// globals: {}
 }));